 ASSESSMENT Assessment forms an integral part of the curriculum.
 All teachers regularly assess what pupils know, understand and can do.
 This then informs future planning and teaching for an individual child or group of children.
 During the first weeks in Reception, baseline assessments are carried out.
 The results of these aid the teacher in devising an appropriate programme of work for each child.
 An Early Years Profile enables teachers to record observations and assessments of your child's development/ progress during their time in nursery and reception.
 From then on teachers assess all subjects through focused assessments on year group expectations related to their daily activities.
 At the end of Key Stage 1, our Year 2 pupils' progress is assessed through teacher assessment and national tests, the Standard Assessment Tests (SATs).
 Pupils in Year 1 take part in phonics screening tests every June.
 All of the test data is analysed and used to raise standards further.
 REPORTING TO PARENTS The written reports at the end of the year will give the teacher's assessment of your child's progress in the curriculum and possible targets for the future.
 Information on attendance is a legal requirement.
 It should be stressed that all such information is strictly confidential.
 Parents' consultation meetings are arranged for the Autumn and Spring terms.
 At these meetings teachers will inform you of your child's progress and indicate areas for development, through the identification of future targets.
 INCLUSION When a child is identified as having Special Educational Needs the school follows the Local Authority system for monitoring and recording progress.
 Any action taken by the school to help the pupil is recorded and parents are kept fully informed.
 In the first instance the class teacher shares her concerns with the parents, the headteacher and the Special Needs Co-ordinator within the school.
 A programme of work is devised and tailored to suit the need of the individual child.
 There is also a support teacher from the Learning Support Service assigned to the school.
 He or she is able to advise the class teacher and/or work with the child.
 This may be on a withdrawal basis or in the child's classroom.
 The school also has a named psychologist who works alongside parents, teachers and other agencies in identifying, assessing, managing and supporting children with special needs.
 If the assessment reports suggest that your child does have special needs, which are sufficiently severe and complex to require additional provision to be made, then the Local Authority have to produce a document called an Education, Health and Care Plan.
 UNIFORM There are three retailers, (Monkhouse, Debonair, MCS).
-All uniform, except the school tie, socks and knitwear, is obtainable from alternative suppliers.
-WINTER Grey pinafore dress/skirt or trousers Yellow polo shirt Grey cardigan/ pullover Grey socks or tights Black shoes SUMMER Yellow/white or plain yellow dress Grey shorts or trousers Grey or white knee socks Yellow Polo Shirt Grey pullover or cardigan Black shoes P.E.
-KIT Yellow T-shirt, black shorts, velcro trainers OUTDOOR PE KIT Black sweatshirt/hoodie/ fleece.
-Leggings/joggers, Velcro trainers FOREST SCHOOL KIT Black sweatshirt/hoodie/ fleece.
-Leggings/Joggers, Wellies.
+All uniform, except the socks and knitwear, is obtainable from alternative suppliers.
+WINTER Grey pinafore dress/skirt or trousers Yellow Polo shirt Grey cardigan or pullover Grey or white knee socks or tights Black shoes SUMMER Yellow and white dress or plain yellow dress Grey shorts or trousers Grey or white knee socks Yellow Polo Shirt Grey pullover or cardigan Black shoes P.E.
+KIT Yellow T-shirt, black shorts, Velcro trainers OUTDOOR PE KIT Black sweatshirt or hoodie or fleece. (school logo on a fleece etc is optional) Leggings or joggers, Velcro trainers FOREST SCHOOL KIT Black sweatshirt/hoodie/ fleece. (school logo on a fleece etc is optional) Leggings or Joggers, Wellies.

-Raincoat, waterproof trousers.

-Hat, scarf, gloves.
+Raincoat, waterproof trousers or suit Hat, scarf, gloves.